User Federation

 • Click Synchronize all users.

 We are using a plain LDAP connection for this workshop.
-If you’d like to use SSL, use the 636 service port and ldaps instead.
+To use SSL, change the service port to 636 and the protocol to ldaps.

-The Bind Credential is the password for the Directory manager account in FreeIPA.
-This account is created during the installation of FreeIPA and has full administrative privileges over the FreeIPA instance.
+The Bind Credential is the password for the Directory Manager account in FreeIPA.
+This account is created during the FreeIPA installation and has full administrative privileges.

 sso ldap create mapper